qase-tms/QA/books.md

 **Link**: [https://www.amazon.com/Lateral-Thinking-Creativity-Step-ebook/dp/B003V1WTLI/](https://www.amazon.com/Lateral-Thinking-Creativity-Step-ebook/dp/B003V1WTLI/)

 This book is a pioneering work in the field of creative thinking.
 The book introduces the concept of lateral thinking (also often called creative thinking), which represents a method of problem-solving that involves approaching problems from new and unconventional angles, rather than through traditional, linear or logical means.
+The principles of lateral thinking introduced in the book can significantly enhance engineers' problem-solving skills, creativity, and adaptability, leading to more effective and comprehensive QA processes.

-A lack of lateral thinking can also lead to a rigid approach to testing where a QA professional might stick to conventional test scenarios and miss out on identifying unique or less obvious bugs.
+A lack of lateral thinking can lead to a rigid approach to testing where a QA professional might stick to conventional test scenarios and miss out on identifying unique or less obvious bugs.
 Creativity is a significant asset in QA for designing comprehensive test cases.

 The probability to find a new bug will be less if every time you test the software you use the same approach.